Complete Guide to Patellar Luxation in Dogs

 Recovery is gradual and requires strict activity restriction.
 For the first four to six weeks, the dog must be confined to a small area and only taken outside on a leash for bathroom breaks.
 Off-leash running, jumping, and stair climbing are prohibited.

 Physical rehabilitation typically begins two to three weeks post-operatively.
 Gentle passive range-of-motion exercises, short leash walks, and hydrotherapy accelerate muscle recovery and prevent joint stiffness.
 Near-infrared therapy sessions during this period can support tissue healing and reduce inflammation at the surgical site.
+For a detailed week-by-week home rehabilitation protocol — including PROM technique, weight-shifting exercises, and hydrotherapy timing — see our complete dog joint surgery recovery guide.

 The implants placed during surgery (pins, screws, or plates) are generally permanent and do not need to be removed unless they cause complications.
 Full recovery — meaning return to normal activity — takes approximately three to four months.